HL7/fhir-shc-vaccination-ig/input/pagecontent/profiles.md

 #### Terminology validation

-The SMART Health Cards community maintains [terminology.smarthealth.cards](https://terminology.smarthealth.cards), which provides ValueSets of codes relevant to this IG that can be updated rapidly as public health needs dictate.
-Data elements in this IG are bound to ValueSets hosted on [terminology.smarthealth.cards](https://terminology.smarthealth.cards) to support validation of terminology using FHIR tooling.
-However, the [terminology.smarthealth.cards](https://terminology.smarthealth.cards) ValueSets are not guaranteed to be complete or correct.
-Therefore, implementers SHALL independently verify the terminology they use in SMART Health Cards with the canonical version of the relevant code system (e.g., verify CVX codes using the [official CDC-published list](https://www2a.cdc.gov/vaccines/iis/iisstandards/vaccines.asp?rpt=cvx)).
+ValueSets in this IG are not regularly updated, and therefore are not guaranteed to be complete or correct.
+Because of this, implementers SHALL independently verify the terminology they use in SMART Health Cards with the canonical version of the relevant code system (e.g., verify CVX codes using the [official CDC-published list](https://www2a.cdc.gov/vaccines/iis/iisstandards/vaccines.asp?rpt=cvx)).

-Implementers are also encouraged to participate in the community maintaining [terminology.smarthealth.cards](https://terminology.smarthealth.cards) on [Zulip](https://chat.fhir.org/#narrow/stream/284830-smart.2Fhealth-cards) (free account required).
-Please notify the community of any inconsistencies between [terminology.smarthealth.cards](https://terminology.smarthealth.cards) ValueSets and canonical version of the relevant code code systems.

-Other questions related to terminology should also be directed to the [smart/health-cards Zulip stream at chat.fhir.org](https://chat.fhir.org/#narrow/stream/284830-smart.2Fhealth-cards).
+Implementer questions related to terminology should also be directed to the [smart/health-cards Zulip stream at chat.fhir.org](https://chat.fhir.org/#narrow/stream/284830-smart.2Fhealth-cards).

 ---